13janderson/harpoon-float.nvim/README.md

 To make this distinction clear, the floating window is hidden once the harpoon menu is opened and then re-opened once the harpoon menu is closed.

 # Functionality
-- The floating window is loaded on neovim startup, AFTER harpoon is loaded.
+- The floating window is loaded on neovim startup, **AFTER** harpoon is loaded.
 - Floating window is anchored to the current window and is resized when that window is resized.
 - Updates to harpoon list are reflected in floating window by hooking into harpoon events.
 - Floating window is **NEVER** open at the same time as harpoon's menu window.
+- Floating window will not appear **EVER** again for the current session after the user forcefully closes it.
+- Floating window will not appear if there are no entries in the harpoon list, as to not waste screen space.

 # Installation

-# Lazy
+## Lazy

 ```lua
 {